- IP address that you are connecting to this site with (this is show at the bottom of each page for your benefit)

 We currently use Google G Suite for business to handle our email, contacts and calendar, and in some situation for file sharing with clients that also use this service.
 Please see the following link for Google’ Compliance Google Compliance Statements.
-We keep a close watch on our compliance requirements and will move or remove your information where a supplier that processes it for us does not meet the compliance requirements of the UK/EU (if you are a UK or EU citizen).
-Where we use a service based out of the UK/EU we ensure that they are registered with Privacy-Seal or/and Binding corporate rules or Model contract clauses are in place.
-When you become a customer your business information is stored in our ‘paid for’ accounts package, this a UK company and stored on UK servers, in an ISO 27001 accredited data centre, they are compliant with UK Data Protection Law.
+We keep a close watch on our compliance requirements and will move or remove your information where a supplier that processes it for us does not meet the compliance requirements of the UK (We do not typical hold data of EU citizens).
+Where we use a service based out of the UK, i.e US/EU we ensure that they are registered with Privacy-Seal or/and Binding corporate rules or Model contract clauses are in place.
+When you become a customer, your business information is stored in our ‘paid for’ accounts package, this a UK company and stored on UK servers, in an ISO 27001 accredited data centre, they are compliant with UK Data Protection Law.

 Service Related information

 Each customer record held by us for Cyber Essentials Basic/Plus that is commercially confidential or sensitive in electronic form is encrypted with AES 256, and the long key held in an encrypted password manager.
 The encrypted files are backed up to multiple separate encrypted storage mediums.
 Paper copies are held only where necessary in a locked metal filing cabinet, within code locked alarmed internal room within our alarmed and access controlled offices.
 Where possible paper copies are scanned and stored as above, the paper copy is then cross-cut shredded using a level 3 device.